NativeScript/docs-v7/docs/ui/professional-ui-components/Calendar/event-handling.md

 page_title: RadCalendar Event handling | Progress NativeScript UI Documentation
 description: An event handling page for RadCalendar for NativeScript.
 slug: calendar-event-handling
-tags: radcalendar, event, handling, calendar, callbacks
+tags: radcalendar, event, handling, calendar, callbacks, nativescript, professional, ui
 position: 4
 publish: true
-previous_url: controls/calendar/event-handling
 ---

-# RadCalendar: Event handling
+# RadCalendar Event Handling
 {% typedoc_link classes:RadCalendar %} exposes a set of events which inform you about changes in the state of the component coming as a result of user interactions.
 By handling these events you can perform actions when a date has been selected, the view mode has been changed, etc. The following events are currently exposed by {% typedoc_link classes:RadCalendar %}:

 - {% typedoc_link classes:RadCalendar,member:dateSelectedEvent %} - fired when a date has been selected - either programmatically or as a result of end-user interaction